ledav-net/buildroot-template/docs/directories.md

     .
+    ├── makebr

+Master script.
+Please double check the top of the `makebr` source for possible finetunings...

-    ├── board
+    ├── boards
     │   └── x86_64
     │       ├── fs-overlay
     │       ├── linux-4.17.config
     │       ├── post-build-hook
     │       └── post-image-hook

 Board specific configurations & finetunings.
-What is there is applied at the end as a last step so that you can always activate specific configs for that particular hardware like kernel modules, etc.
+What is there is required for that specific hardware architechture like kernel config, modules, firmwares, etc...

+    ├── buildroot

+The buildroot project cloned at init time.
+The idea is to never do direct changes in there to ease the further updates process.

     ├── configs
-    │   ├── debug_build
-    │   └── project1_x86_64_defconfig
+    │   └── x86_64_defconfig

-Holds the buildroot project and a debug file where you can put specific defines that could be later used in the all the scripts/hooks to finetune your build for debugging.

-    ├── makebr

-Master script.
-Better is to copy it to the name of a project.
-Like for example makebr-project1 and setup that script for that specific project.
-Please double check the top of the maklebr source for finetunings...
+Holds the buildroot configurations of the different boards for your project.

+    ├── o-x86_64

+The output directory for the board where everything is done by buildroot.

-    ├── package
+    ├── project
+    │   └── packages
     │       ├── bar
     │       │   ├── bar.mk
     │       │   └── Config.in
     │       ├── Config.in
     │       └── foo
     │           ├── Config.in
     │           └── foo.mk

 Holds all the custom packages.
-These will be accessible from "makebr menuconfig" in the submenu "External options"
+These will be accessible from `makebr menuconfig` in the submenu "External options".
+If a buildroot package need to be finetuned/fixed, you can copy it there and make your changes.
+You can then upstream it later if you want.

-    ├── patches
-    │   └── linux

-Master place to put your patches for any packages/versions.

-    ├── projects
-    │   └── project1
-    │       ├── board
+    ├── project
-    │       ├── Config.in -> ../../package/Config.in
+    │   ├── Config.in -> packages/Config.in
     │   ├── external.desc
     │   ├── external.mk
     │   ├── fs-overlay
     │   ├── local.mk
     │   ├── post-build-hook
     │   └── post-image-hook

-This holds the project specific configurations, scripts & overlays.
+This holds the project specific configurations, scripts & file-system overlay.
+Everything here should focus only on the project itself.
+What is hardware dependant should go in `/boards/<board>`

     └── scripts
         ├── include